I like to say, "it's complicated."

-I am the Public Engagement Lead with the University of Michigan's Office of Academic Innovation.
+I am the Public Engagement Lead with the University of Michigan's Center for Academic Innovation.
 I work with amazing teams at AI and across the university to help reimagine dialogue models of engagement and build structures to better support U-M scholars as they engage with different publics.

 I also work with the Institute for Healthcare Policy and Innovation to develop a vision supporting health and health services researchers in developing motivation, communication skills, and opportunities to engage with media professionals.